FromBitToByte/Gurukul/README.md

 * Teacher can choose which student can access a particular test.

 ## DiscussionRooms
-* In discussion rooms students and teacher can chat with each other, video call and Teacher can share the screen.
+* Has video call and chat Features.
-* Teacher can schedule discussion rooms.
+* Teachers can also share his/her screen.
 * Teacher can choose which student can access a particular discussion room.

 ## Redeem